MechanicalRabbit/DataKnots.jl/doc/src/start.md

     It.department.employee >> Record(It.name, It.salary, GT100K)
     =#

-Of course, they still work the same way.
 Notice that the tag (`:GT100K`) is distinct from the data label (`:gt100k`), the tag names the pipeline while the label names the output column.

     OurQuery >>= Filter(It.gt100k)
     run(ChicagoData, OurQuery)